sg893052/sonic-buildimage/EVPN/LVTEP/EVPN_LVTEP_HLD.md

 ![EVPN LVTEP MAC Management](images/LVTEPFDBManagement.png "EVPN LVTEP MAC Management")

+**Figure 4: EVPN LVTEP MAC Management**
 ### 2.2.3 Uplink Interface Tracking
 In the following diagram,  if all the upstream links are down on Leaf1 node, all the traffic must be sent over to MCLAG peer node to reach Spine1 node.
 This would require the ICL link bandwidth to be large enough to handle the additional traffic as show in following figure.

 ![Traffic flow without Interface Tracking](images/LVTEPIntfTrack1.png "Traffic flow without Interface Tracking")

-Interface tracking introduces a mechanism with which the traffic from MHD1 and MHD2 can be sent to Leaf2 which has reachability to the spine by shutting down the MCLAG interfaces as shown in the following figure.
+**Figure 5: Traffic flow without Interface Tracking** Interface tracking introduces a mechanism with which the traffic from MHD1 and MHD2 can be sent to Leaf2 which has reachability to the spine by shutting down the MCLAG interfaces as shown in the following figure.

 ![Traffic flow with Interface Tracking](images/LVTEPIntfTrack2.png "Traffic flow with Interface Tracking")

+**Figure 6: Traffic flow with Interface Tracking**
+### 2.2.4 Startup Delay Restore
+The startup behavior described in this section is applicable to the following scenarios:

+- Node reboot triggered via reboot or fast-reboot command or system crash
+- Config reload command
+- SwSS docker restart

+The startup behavior is applicable to a MCLAG node forming a logical VTEP, namely Leaf1 or Leaf2 described in EVPN LVTEP Overview diagram above.
+On startup, the users can configure a delay restore timer to keep the MCLAG interfaces connecting to MHDs and orphan interfaces connecting to SHDs to be down for the duration of the specified time.
+The holdown of the interfaces will allow protocol to converge and VxLAN tunnels to be formed between MLAG node and remote leaf nodes before allowing traffic from MHDs and SHDs to be sent to MCLAG node.
+The holddown helps minimize traffic loss for the traffic sent from MHDs and SHDs connecting to MCLAG node to remote leaf nodes.

+The delay restore logic will rely on the uplink interface tracking configuration to determine the MCLAG and orphan interfaces to be held down.
+In other words, uplink interface tracking must be configured in order for the delay restore timer to take effect.
+Below is the behavior of the delay restore timer:

+- The delay restore timer will be started when the first IP interface in the system comes up.
+- While the timer is running, the MCLAG and orphan interfaces will be kept in operationally down state.
+The user can manually bring the interfaces up by shutting down and starting up the interfaces explicitly.
+- When the timer expires, the operationally down MCLAG and orphan interfaces will be brought up.
+- By default, the timer is set to 300 seconds.
+This means delay restore is enabled by default.
+User needs to set the timer value to zero to disable it.

+Since the delay timer is used in startup scenarios where the system will take more time to convergence compared to the leaf-spine uplink flapping scenario, the users should configure delay restore timer with a higher value than the uplink interface tracking timer.

 # 3 Design